Electrical & Computer Engineering

 ENG EC 330: Applied Algorithms for Engineers

-Undergraduate Prerequisites: ENG EC 327 and CAS MA 193.
+Undergraduate Prerequisites: ENG EC 327; Recommended: CAS MA 193

 Introduction to the general concept of algorithms.
 Efficiency and run-time of algorithms.
 Graph algorithms, priority queues, search trees.
 Various approaches to design of algorithms and data structures, together with their applications to numerical and non-numerical problems.
 4 cr.